LinkedIn Learning: Pricing, Features, Best Courses

 - ✅ If you have a lot of employees and you want to make them learn about a particular topic, or you have a high volume of onboarding per week, using this solution could save you time and improve your internal organization.

-- ✅ If you want to add LinkedIn’s virtual learning to the list of benefits your company offers to employees, LinkedIn Learning is still a very interesting platform full of potential, with or without management courses.
+- ✅ If you want to add LinkedIn’s virtual learning to the list of benefits your company offers to employees, LinkedIn Learning is still a very useful platform full of potential, with or without management courses.

 It’s all a matter of priority, budget, and goals. 🎯